Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (send a passwordless login email) and the resource (magic link to a project user), with the side effect of auto-creating the user on first verification.
-This effectively distinguishes it from sibling tools like send_email and verify_magic_link.
+Description clearly states the action: send a passwordless login email (magic link) to a project user.
+It also mentions auto-creation of user on first verification, distinguishing it from sibling verify_magic_link.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.